aspose-cells/Aspose.Cells-Doc-md/java/getting-started/how-to-run-the-examples/_index.md

 ---

 ## **Download from GitHub**
-All examples of Aspose.Cells for JAVA are hosted on [GitHub](https://github.com/aspose-cells/Aspose.Cells-for-java).
+All examples of Aspose.Cells for Java are hosted on [GitHub](https://github.com/aspose-cells/Aspose.Cells-for-java).
 You can either clone the repository using your favorite GitHub client or download the ZIP file from [here](https://github.com/aspose-cells/Aspose.Cells-for-java/archive/master.zip).

 Extract the contents of ZIP file to any folder on your computer.
 All the examples are located in the **Examples** folder.